TugboatQA/docs/content/starter-configs/tutorials/drupal-11.md

         - docker-php-ext-install opcache
         - a2enmod headers rewrite

-        # Increase PHP memory limit to 512MB for Drupal operations.
-        # Drupal 11 installation and updates can be memory-intensive.
-        - echo "memory_limit = 512M" >> /usr/local/etc/php/conf.d/tugboat.ini

         # Link the document root to the expected path.
 This example links /web
         # to the docroot (standard for composer-based Drupal projects).
         - ln -snf "${TUGBOAT_ROOT}/web" "${DOCROOT}"

-        # Create any required directories that don't exist.
-        # Uncomment if using private files outside the webroot:
-        # - mkdir -p "${TUGBOAT_ROOT}/files-private"

       # Commands that import files, databases, or other assets.
 When an
       # existing preview is refreshed, the build workflow starts here,